Common Heir Review

 Ingredients: Isoamyl Laurate, Coco-caprylate/Caprate, Caprylic/Capric Triglyceride, Neopentyl Glycol Diheptanoate, Polyglyceryl-6 Oleate, Castor Oil/IPDI Copolymer, Squalane, Carthamus Tinctorius (Safflower) Seed Oil, Retinyl Linoleate, Vitis Vinifera (Grape) Seed Oil, Spilanthes Acmella Flower/Leaf/Stem Extract, Astralagus Membranaceus Root Extract, Tocopherol, Ubiquinone, Laminaria Digitata Extract, Water, Oryza Sativa (Rice Bran) Oil, Tocopheryl Acetate, Butylene Glycol, Glycerin, Ecklonia Cava Extract, 1,2-Hexanediol

-Related post you might like: Biba Los Angeles Skincare Review
+Related post you might like: Blissoma Skincare Review 2024

 There is no fragrance and the consistency feels like a silicone-oil-serum though the product is silicone-free.
 It’s not quite a serum nor an oil in how it feels.